sevenam/sevenam.github.io/content/post/ntfs-ads/index.md

 ![wscript exec](wscript-exec.png)

 While Alternate Data Streams provide useful capabilities, they also pose a security risk if misused.
-We've seen how they can be used to try improve security by appending a Zone.Identifier, but also how they can be used for bad by hiding rootkits or similar within files.
+We've seen how they can be used to try improve security by appending a Zone.Identifier, but also how they can be used for bad, by hiding rootkits or similar within files.

 References:
 - https://learn.microsoft.com/en-us/windows-server/storage/file-server/ntfs-overview